 PROMOTING POLITICAL SCIENCE IN THE TWENTY-FIRST CENTURY

-Total Exposure is a new initiative by the Political Studies Association designed to bring international broadcasters and the very best political scientists together in order to create TV and radio programmes that showcase the discipline and which therefore underline exactly why the study of politics matters.
+Total Exposure is an initiative launched by the Political Studies Association in 2015 to bring international broadcasters and the very best political scientists together in order to create TV and radio programmes that showcase the discipline and which therefore underline exactly why the study of politics matters.

-Watch our Total Exposure Top Tips from Professor Matt Flinders
+Decided?
+Now watch our Total Exposure Top Tips from Professor Matt Flinders:

 Queries?
-Contact the PSA's Communications and Media Relations Officer, Stefanie Mair at email@example.com.
+Contact the PSA's Communications and Media Relations Officer, Mark Briggs at email@example.com.

 - Where did all the good politicians go?”

 - “Life After Politics”

 Rebecca Partos, Jess Garland, Jake Watts and Sam Power (University of Sussex)

 - “Drone World: Power, Geopolitics and Infantry”

 - “Are you #F***ing off?
 Are you #F**king aware*”: Online Literacy for Effective Political and Public Engagement”

 - "Corruption - The Challenge of Our Time?"